The impact of dimensionality on universality of quantum Hall transitions: Results of 2D quantum Hall transitions with weaker disorder

 \section{Results of 2D quantum Hall transitions with weaker disorder}

 In this appendix, we summarize the results on the scaling behavior of the localization length and the IPR for the 2D system ($L_z=1$) with weaker disorder ($W=0.1$).
 The remaining model settings and methods are identical to those in Sec. \ref{sec:2d}.
-The fitting results of the calculated $\Gamma$ in Fig. \ref{Lz=1_localization_W=0.1}(a) yield a critical exponent $\nu_{2D}=2.36\pm0.02$ at the critical point $1/B_c=3.204$, summarized in Table \ref{tab3}.
+The fitting results of the calculated $\Gamma$ in Fig. \ref{Lz=1_localization_W=0.1}(a) yield a critical exponent $\nu_{2D}=2.36\pm0.02$ at the critical point $1/B_c=3.204$, summarized in Table \ref{tab2}.
 We also find that the data collapses, with better precision, into a single curve with the dimensionless quantity $L_y/\xi$ in Fig. \ref{Lz=1_localization_W=0.1}(b).

 Besides, the LDOS of the system at the critical point in Fig. \ref{Lz=1_frac_W=0.1}(a) shows the multifractal features, and the scaling of the IPR in Fig. \ref{Lz=1_frac_W=0.1}(b) yields a critical dimension $\tau_2=1.45\pm0.02$.
 Both results for the scaling behaviors of the localization length and the IPR agree well with those presented in Sec. \ref{sec:2d} of the main text, which correspond to stronger disorder.